algolia/datasets/airports/readme.md

 ## Credentials

-If you want to use this data directly, you can query our API directly with those
+To use this data directly, you can query our API directly with those
 credentials:

 Application ID: 'latency'